Henock ya Kasita

 Henock Sheya ya Kasita (1 January 1953 – 30 July 2021) was a Namibian politician who was the deputy minister of lands and resettlement from 2008 to 2010.
 He previously was deputy minister of mines and energy from 2003 to 2008, SWAPO chief whip in the National Council from 1994 to 2003.
 He was a member of the National Council for Oshana Region from 1993 to 2010, and a founding councilor for Okaku Constituency in 1993 until 2010.
 He was also deputy chairperson for the Inter-Parliamentary Union (IPU) National Group from 1996 to 2000, and became its chairperson from 2000 to 2004.

 Political life

-Ya Kasita earned a Diploma in Infantry Battalion in the USSR in 1978 and another Diploma in Social Science and Management from the Academy of Social Sciences in Sofia, Bulgaria, in 1980 as well as Diploma, Major Infantry Battalion Commander, Odessa, Ukraine, USSR and a Diploma in Journalism in Lubango, Angola High School Teacher's Certificate, Cuba, in 1986, and a Diploma in Marxist–Leninist Philosophy and International Political Relations in Havana, Cuba.
+Ya Kasita earned a Diploma in Infantry Battalion in the USSR in 1978 and another Diploma in Social Science and Management from the Academy of Social Sciences in Sofia, Bulgaria, in 1980 as well as Diploma, Major Infantry Battalion Commander, Odesa, Ukraine, USSR and a Diploma in Journalism in Lubango, Angola High School Teacher's Certificate, Cuba, in 1986, and a Diploma in Marxist–Leninist Philosophy and International Political Relations in Havana, Cuba.
 He had a Matric /Senior Certificate, Higher Institute, South Africa (1994) and read law at the Unisa, South Africa in 1999.
 He had a certificate from Tulane Law School, New Orleans, Louisiana, USA (2000).